CozmoNate/ClassyFlux/README.md

     }
 }
 ```
-Example of sending the action with the default dispatcher:
+Example of sending the action with the default dispatcher on the main thread:

 ```swift
 Action.UpdateName(name: "Great Name").dispatch()